1 Week NORTHERN Albania Itinerary for Hikers

 Komani Lake

-Assuming you were organized and planned your trip in advance on day 2 you’ll be catching an early mini bus from Shkoder which will take you to the Komani Lake Ferry Port.
+Assuming you were organized and booked all components of your north Albania trip in advance, on day 2 you’ll catch an early mini bus from Shkoder which will take you to the Komani Lake Ferry Port.

 The owners of the guesthouse you choose to stay with will pick you up at the Komani Lake Ferry Port and drop you off the following morning so you can catch another ferry in the direction of Valbona.